 What is it?
-A tiny North African-inspired restaurant in Neal’s Yard, which tops our list of the best restaurants in London right now.
+A tiny North African-inspired restaurant in Neal’s Yard.

-Don’t miss: Your chance to book.
+Don’t miss: Your chance to secure a sat.
 The restaurant has a walk-in policy almost all of the time, but you can reserve seats online for up to four people at noon and 5pm.

 What is it?
 As its name implies, the Museum of London is dedicated specifically to documenting the capital’s history.

 Why go?
 Think you know London inside-out?
 Think again.
 A trip to the Museum of London will make you see the city in a whole new light.
 Discover what was here before it was even Londinium, or reignite your understanding of the Great Fire of 1666, before honing in on the revolutions, innovations and trends that turned us into a global metropolis.

 Don’t miss: A Roman inscription from AD 160-170, featuring the first recorded use of the word ‘Londoners’.

 What is it?
 This new London theatre incorporates an innovative performance space (featuring Europe’s most advanced revolving stage) and a stunning art deco-style restaurant and bar.